tjluoma/di/README.md

 That was a mistake, because it provided a big feature that I should have been more keen to support from early on.

+One of the biggest challenges with a project like this is that you end up with a bunch of scripts which are meant to download and install apps, but you might not want to install _all_ of them.

+That’s where [di-auto.sh](https://github.com/tjluoma/di/blob/master/di-auto.sh) comes in.

+`di-auto.sh` will check all of the `di-` scripts, and only run the ones which will update apps that you have already installed.

+You can even [run it via launchd](https://github.com/tjluoma/di/tree/master/launchd) and have it update your apps once a day, automatically.

+Want to install a new app?
+Use one of the `di-` scripts, or just install it however you would have previously.

 Alister Forbes made a few comments, including these: